 - Socrative: Students do not need accounts and join with a class code.
 Get instant responses to multiple choice, true/false, or short answer questions.
 Engage students in the interactive space race or publish a quick exit ticket.

-- Survey Monkey: This popular survey tools offers a free basic plan that includes unlimited surveys, up to 10 questions and 40 responses per survey.
+- Survey Monkey: This popular survey tool offers a free basic plan that includes unlimited surveys, up to 10 questions and 40 responses per survey.

 - Google Forms: This is part of the G-Suite of production tools.
 Create quick surveys with a variety of question types, post a link in the chat, and see instant feedback in the results area.
 You can also generate a spreadsheet with the responses for deeper analysis.

 - Microsoft Forms: Microsoft’s survey tool is very similar to Google Forms.
 Quickly create polls and surveys using a variety of question types and collect results instantly.
 Integrate your polls into other Microsoft products like OneNote, Teams, and PowerPoint.